SSH

 On Linux and macOS, you will also have access to the custom agent option as on these systems, any custom agent will use a different location for the socket.
 The custom socket location can be configured in the settings menu:

 If you are using a password manager with an SSH agent functionality, you can choose to use it here.
-XPipe will verify it doesn't conflict with any other agent configuration.
+XPipe will verify that it doesn't conflict with any other agent configuration.
 XPipe, however, can't start this agent by itself, you have to ensure that it is running.

 For more information, see password manager page.